One of the keys to sales success is learning how to shape your own strategy from your peers.

-93. Statistics from mediafly reveal that 27% of companies do not offer any type of sales onboarding program to new hires.
+93. Sales stats from mediafly reveal that 27% of companies do not offer any type of sales onboarding program to new hires.

 94. Research from Accenture reveals this data: For every dollar, a company invests in training, it will receive an estimated 353% ROI, which is around $4.53 in return.

 95. The quality of sales training is very important.
-An unfortunately high 26% of sales representatives claim that their sales training is ineffective.
+An unfortunately high 26% of sales professionals claim that their sales training is ineffective.